 However you choose to incorporate quilts and geometry, we can’t wait to see it!
 As this will be a spring issue, transitional pieces would be particularly good and accessories are always welcome.

 Don’t forget that we also feature articles and tutorials!
 We would love to see any submissions proposing stories or crafts that explore this quarter’s themes.

-Deadline: Please submit your ideas by the 24th of February.
-If your design has been selected, you will be notified by early March.
-Finished patterns, samples, and articles will then be due in late May for publication in August.
+Deadline: Please submit your ideas by Sunday 5th July, midnight GMT.
+If your design has been selected, you will be notified by the end of July.
+Finished patterns, samples, and articles will then be due in early November for publication in February 2021.

 Articles: Please click here for article proposal information.

 Please use the form below which outlines all the information required for your submission.
+Be sure to read the form carefully and include all necessary elements including a sketch on a body and an image of your swatch.
 You will be able to upload a PDF including your sketches, swatches, and other information at the bottom of the form.
 Only PDF files up to 1 MB in size will be accepted.
 Once you’ve submitted the form, you will receive a confirmation email.
 You may submit as many ideas as you like, but you will need to upload each separately.